 Bread is something that people learn very quickly is not worth the price.
 It becomes a bit of mashed up dough that sticks in the stomach and results in either a PB (productive burp) or results in getting slimed.

 “Slimed” is a term used by bandsters that means your body producing excess saliva and mucous to coax the bread out of the stoma and into the lower stomach.
 Sometimes it works, sometimes it facilities regurgitation of the bread.

 Pasta – same thing.
 Forms a nice little ball (micelle) that collects in the upper part of the stomach like a bezoar that won’t leave until it is expelled out forcefully or passes.

-There is a danger in vomiting - it can cause the Lap-band to dislodge, it can cause the band to slip such that you will need another surgery to either replace the Lap-band or you will need to have surgery to have the band moved.
+There is a danger in vomiting – it can cause the Lap-band to dislodge, it can cause it to slip such that you will need another surgery to either replace the Lap-band or you will need to have surgery to have the it moved.
 That is just the Lap-band danger; there is also a danger that you can injure your stomach or your esophagus, causing a rip or tear leading to excessive bleeding, perforation, or even death.
 Not that we cannot vomit from time to time, but vomiting needs to be avoided.
 The classes of foods that need to be watched are those that don’t stick with you, or mechanisms that you can use to put more food inside.

 Some folks believe that carbonation is evil – and certainly an argument can be made that soda, which is nothing more than compressed and liquefied sugar with flavoring, has one, and only one purpose — to get you to buy more, and in the process of the addiction to these carbonated beverages you store the excess calories as fat.